Dear reader of ADxS.org, please excuse the disruption.

 8.3.
 Fever

-Fever influences the noradrenergic system.
+Fever affects the noradrenergic system.

 9. Treatment options for noradrenergic disorders